soulwing/prospecto/README.md

 from some model data.
 Some templates are referenced in other templates; templates can be composed to promote use and stay DRY.

-Now let's see how a template is used in `PurchaseOrderServiceBean`.
+Now let's see how a template is used in `LeagueServiceBean`.
 In each of the methods in this bean, we use an entity manager to load some entities from the database.
 We then use a view template to generate a `View` instance that contains the information in the retrieved entities.
 The template is used to extract the various properties from the model data and put it into a form that an be easily rendered as JSON, XML, YAML, or practically any other structured textual representation.
-You'll see a similar implementation in `VendorServiceBean`.
+You'll see a similar implementation in `DivisionServiceBean`.

 When we generate a view from a template, we provide a _view context_.
 The context object provides access to a powerful API that can be used to instrument